HomeArticlesHow ToHow to Calculate GPA

 GPA / CGPA CalculatorGrade Calculator

-GPA calculation looks straightforward until you have courses with different credit hours, a mix of weighted and unweighted grades, or multiple semesters to combine into a cumulative figure.
+GPA calculation looks straightforward until you hit courses with different credit hours, a mix of weighted and unweighted grades, or multiple semesters to combine into a cumulative figure.
 This guide walks through the exact method, with worked examples for both simple and credit-weighted calculations.

 Overview

 GPA (Grade Point Average) converts letter grades into a numeric scale to standardize academic performance across courses, semesters, and institutions.
-The calculation is a weighted average — grade points weighted by credit hours, not a simple average of grades — which is the detail most students get wrong on their first attempt.
+The calculation is a weighted average, grade points weighted by credit hours, not a simple average of grades, which is the detail most students get wrong on their first attempt.

 What You Need